THE DIVINE FIRE

 Several passages of Scripture point to the future day of redemption, of salvation.

-And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
+And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 (Ephesians 4:30)

-Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
+who are kept by the power of God through faith for salvation ready to be revealed in the last time.
 (I Peter 1:5)

 To those who look for Him, Christ shall appear the second time without sin unto salvation.
 The cross of Calvary removed the guilt of our sin.
 Now the Lord is appearing to His people as the One who takes away the power, the presence of sin.